Kcode17/WebSystems_MiniProject1/Merge.md

 		git checkout master
 		git merge Feature_1

-- #### Verify the master branch in the repository, changes from feature_1 should be present in master
+- #### Verify the master branch in the repository, changes from feature_1 branch should be present in master